 Note: This post contains affiliate links.
 By making purchases through these links, you pay the same amount for products, but a portion of the sale will be sent my way to help with blog expenses.
 Thanks!

 “Mombucus,” as we call it at our house, is my homemade, cheap and easy version of store-bought Sambucus Immune Syrup made from dried elderberries.
 I make a fresh batch of Mombucus every time a nose starts running around here.
 Sometimes home remedies don’t seem to do much, but this stuff?
 It’s liquid gold.

-One study showed shortened the duration of flu symptoms by 3 days!
+One study showed shortened the duration of flu symptoms by 4 days!
 Our family fought off a handful of nasty colds this year with Mombucus and nasal irrigation alone.
-(Read more about Mombucus and how we fight cold and flu naturally here).

 But, when summer heat is blazing, it’s way more fun to take your medicine in the form of a popsicle!
 Enter Elderberry Juice Pops.